Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-domain-recipes.md

 ## Is my domain "set up on Route 53"?

-1. Your domains are set up to use AWS Route 53 DNS via Hosted Zones and the nameservers have been changed to point to AWS Route 53.
-These domains were purchased in a DNS provider like Namecheap or GoDaddy.
-To do so, follow instructions in [Route 53 Hosted Zones](https://console.aws.amazon.com/route53/home#hosted-zones:) to "Create Hosted Zone" and update nameservers on your domain in your DNS provider website like Namecheap or GoDaddy.
+1. Your domains are set up to use AWS Route 53 DNS Hosting via Hosted Zones and the nameservers have been changed to point to AWS Route 53.
+These domains were purchased in a domain registrar like Namecheap or GoDaddy.
+To do so, follow instructions in [Route 53 Hosted Zones](https://console.aws.amazon.com/route53/home#hosted-zones:) to "Create Hosted Zone" and update nameservers on your domain.
 2. You've purchased your domain on AWS Route 53 and it shows up in Route 53 Hosted Zones and Registered Domains.

 ## Recipe 1: Dedicated domain on Route 53